-- title (str) The title of the dialog window. - message(str) The question to be answered. - on\result (DialogResultHandler[bool] / None) DEPRECATED await the return value of this method.
+- title (str) The title of the dialog window. - message (str) The question to be answered. - on_result (Optional[DialogResultHandler[bool]]) A callback that will be invoked when the user selects an option on the dialog.

 An awaitable Dialog object.
 The Dialog object returns True when the "Yes" button is pressed, False when the "No" button is pressed.